IBM/SalesEnablement-VMware-L3-draft/docs/VCS/Introduction.md

 In the following chapters, you will:

-- Learn how to provision a **VCF for Classic** instance using IBM Cloud portal.
+- Experience how to provision a **VCF for Classic** instance using IBM Cloud portal.

 - Explore managing a **VCF for Classic** instance using the IBM Cloud portal and various VMware management consoles.